Pi4J/pi4j.github.io/content/about/previous-version-v1.md

 ### Pi4J Version 1.4

-* ONGOING
+* Released 2021-03-03
-* Experimental build using JDK11
+* Support for JDK/JRE 11 and 64-bit ARM platforms
+* This release is the final release for the Pi4J Version 1.x codebase
+* The Pi4J project is now prioritizing focus on providing Java programs access, control and communication with the core I/O capabilities of the Raspberry Pi platform
-* Not using Java-modules, this will be part of the V.2
+* Not using Java-modules yet, this will be part of the V.2
 * [Documentation website V1.4](/1.4/index.html)

 ### Pi4J Version 1.3